 For taxable years beginning after December 31, 2014, the credit for expenses is equal to 11.5% of the amount by which the claimant's qualified research expenses for the taxable year exceed 50% of the average qualified research expenses for the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit.
-If the claimant had no qualified research expenses in any of the 3 taxable years immediately preceding the taxable years immediately preceding the taxable years for which the claimant claims the credit, the claimant may claim an amount equal to 5.75% of the qualified research expenses for the taxable year for which the credits may be carried forward for 15 years.
+If the claimant had no qualified research expenses in any of the 3 taxable years immediately preceding the taxable year for which the claimant claims the credit to 5.75% of the qualified research expenses for the taxable year for which the credit is claimed.
+Unused credits may be carried forward for 15 years.
 Members of a combined group may share unused engine research credits.

-For tax years beginning after December 31, 2017, up to 10% of the engine research credit is refundable.
+For tax years beginning after December 31, 2017, up to 10% of the engine research credit not otherwise used to offset taxes is refundable.

-Energy Efficient Products Research Credits, s.
-71.28 (4)(ad)3 and Minimal 71.47 (4)(ad)3
+Energy Efficient Products Research Credits, \$500,000 ss.
+71.28(4)(ad)6 and 71.47(4)(ad)6